DuPont reports increase in third quarter earnings

-Total revenue increased to $7.87 billion from $7.8 billion, while volumes were up in all business segments except the agriculture unit, which saw lower corn seed prices and sales.
+Total revenue increased from $7.8 billion to $7.87 billion, while volumes were up in all business segments except the agriculture unit, which saw lower corn seed prices and sales.

-Removing one-time charges related to pension costs and the spinoff of DuPont's performance chemicals unit, earnings were 54 cents per share, up from 45 cents per share last year and topping the 53 cents Wall Street analysts were expecting, according to a FactSet poll.
+Removing one-time charges related to pension costs and separation of DuPont's performance chemicals unit, earnings were 54 cents per share, up from 45 cents per share last year and topping the 53 cents Wall Street analysts were expecting, according to a FactSet poll.

 DuPont Chairwoman and CEO Ellen Kullman said the company improved operating margins in most of its business segments despite a weaker agricultural environment and sluggish economic growth in most of the world.

 The agriculture unit, which has been a mainstay of DuPont's financial performance in recent years, saw sales decline by 4 percent.
-The unit's operating loss narrowed by 11 percent in the third quarter to $55 million, due mostly to lower seed costs and operating efficiencies, which were partially offset by lower sales.
+The unit's seasonal operating loss narrowed by 11 percent to $55 million, due mostly to lower seed costs and operating efficiencies, which were partially offset by lower sales.
 Increases in insecticide and fungicide volumes, mainly in Latin America, were more than offset by lower corn seed prices and lower corn seed and herbicide volumes.

 Meanwhile, the nutrition and health segment saw operating earnings increase 23 percent to $100 million for the quarter, due in part to lower raw material costs and productivity changes.
 The safety and protection unit saw an 18 percent increase in operating earnings, also due to lower product costs and productivity improvements.